HikmetCTK/Telecom_ChatBot/README.md

 # Telecom_ChatBot
-Telecommunication bot for providing tasks based on customer inputs.
+Telecommunication Chatbot for providing tasks based on customer inputs.

 The Telecom Chatbot is an AI-powered conversational agent designed to assist and understand intent of users with telecommunications-related queries.
 The chatbot can answer questions about remaining phone tariff rights, switching to a new tariff, connecting to a customer representative and the current tariff price